flbulgarelli/headbreaker/README.md

 > Jigsaw Puzzles Framework for JavaScript

-`headbreaker` - a spanish pun for _rompecabezas_ - is a JavaScript framework for building all kind of jigsaw puzzles.
+`headbreaker` - a Spanish pun for _rompecabezas_ - is a JavaScript framework for building all kind of jigsaw puzzles.

 ## ☑️ Features